Itochu: Foundation period (1858–1903)

 In the following year, he traveled as far as Nagasaki via Okayama, Hiroshima, and Shimonoseki.
 At this time, Japan concluded the Treaty of Amity and Commerce with five countries, namely the United States, the United Kingdom, France, Russia, and the Netherlands, opening an era of free trade.
 The sight of foreigners, battleships, and foreign trading posts astonished Chubei and sparked his curiosity.
 He became convinced of the limitless potential of commerce.

 Chubei opened Benchu, a drapery store at Honmachi 2-chome, Higashi-ku, Osaka, east of Nakahashisuji.
 Benchu mainly handled linen and fabrics from the Bino and Kanto regions.
 At that time, the Fushimi-machi area was the center of drapery wholesalers, while Honmachi was attracting many used clothing merchants.
 Despite this, in selecting the base of his business in Osaka, Chubei Itoh I chose Honmachi, anticipating the future development of the Honmachi area.
 He is said to have chosen Honmachi because it was accessible by road from Kawaguchi-cho, where boats could dock, and the cost of land was less than a half that in Fushimi-machi.
 Once Benchu was open, Chubei drew up a charter.
 In it, he set out his workers' rights and duties, unique for the time, to ensure that all workers, including junior staff, could work to their utmost capabilities.

 Chubei opened Itoh Itomise, a cotton thread wholesale store, at Azuchi-cho 2-chome, Higashi-ku, Osaka.
-Under Chubei Itoh I, the general manager, the store started with ten workers, including an assistant general mangers, manager, and assistant manager.
+Under Chubei Itoh I, the general manager, the store started with ten workers, including an assistant general manager, manager, and assistant manager.
 Itoh Itomise adopted a series of management systems that were revolutionary for the times, including the codifying of the sharing of profits by three stakeholders, the introduction of Western-style bookkeeping, and the issuance of Jitsugyo, a monthly business magazine (which became a leading magazine for the fabric industry; with some copies sold to the public).

-Interwar Period (1903-1945)
+Interwar period (1903–1945)

 Chubei Itoh II took over the company following his father's death in 1903.
 The Russo-Japanese War, which began that year, ended with Japan's victory.
 When Chubei II was in charge of Itochu's management, the business of the Ito head office was booming due to the victorious boom brought about by the Russo-Japanese War.